dslsyeoh/python-exercises/README.md

-This repository is just for my python learning (Beginner)
+This repository is just for my python learning as a python starter (Beginner)

 Completed exercises
 --